 Wild birds can be a considerable nuisance and even a threat to commercial poultry farms.
-They can create a mess with their droppings, consume feed and water, contaminate feed and water and damage insulation.
+They can create a mess with their droppings, consume and contaminate feed and water, and damage insulation.
 More seriously, they can act as vectors (carriers) for a wide range of diseases and parasites that can infect commercial poultry.

 Clearly, wild birds are undesirable in or around poultry houses.
 However, before beginning any effort to control wild birds, it is important to understand effective approaches and the legal limitations.